SeleniumHQ/mobile-spec/spec-draft.md

 * POST /session/:sessionId/device/gsm_state
   * accepts GsmState

-to alter this states using Strings constant to set the `GsmState`:
+to change it using Strings constant to set the `GsmState`:
 * HOME
 * UNREGISTERED
 * SEARCHING